pydantic/pydantic/docs/migration.md

   with the key/value pairs you want to be used as the config.
 The Pydantic V1 behavior to create a class called `Config` in the namespace of the parent `BaseModel` subclass is now deprecated.

+* When subclassing a model, the `model_config` attribute is inherited.
+This is helpful in the case where you'd like to use a base class with a given configuration for many models.
+Note, if you inherit from multiple `BaseModel` subclasses, like `class MyModel(Model1, Model2)`, the non-default settings in the `model_config` attribute from the two models will be merged, and for any settings defined in both, those from `Model2` will override those from `Model1`.

 * The following config settings have been removed:
     * `allow_mutation` — this has been removed.
 You should be able to use [frozen](api/config.md#pydantic.config.ConfigDict) equivalently (inverse of current use).
     * `error_msg_templates`